Skip to main content

 Influencers Sell Their Lifestyles

 One of the best parts about social media is discovering content creators who make you laugh, help you hit your exercise goals, or teach you new things.
-However, these influencers don’t work for free.
+However, these influencers don’t work simply out of the goodness of their heart.
 Many of them make money by selling (or at least suggesting) products to their followers.
 Sure, buying a shirt from your favorite YouTuber’s merch store isn’t all that bad.
 But do you really need that special protein shake being hawked by that fitness model on Instagram?
 Probably not.

 To avoid this social media spending trap, ask yourself this simple question before making a purchase.